PrefectHQ/prefect/docs/tutorial/work-pools.md

 Navigate to your Prefect Cloud UI and view your new deployment.
 Click the **Run** button to trigger a run of your deployment.

-Because this deployment was configured with a Prefect Managed work pool, Prefect Cloud will run your flow on your behalf.
+Because you configured this deployment with a Prefect Managed work pool, Prefect Cloud will run your flow on your behalf.

 View the logs in the UI.

 ### Schedule a deployment run

-Now everything is set up for us to submit a flow-run to the work pool.
+You're ready to submit a flow-run to the work pool.
-Go ahead and run the deployment from the CLI or the UI.
+Run the deployment from the CLI (or the UI):

 <div class="terminal">